 There are two varieties of couscous: Moroccan and Israeli.
 Both are pastas, but Israeli couscous is bigger than Moroccan and is sometimes called pearl pasta.
-When combined with seasonal fresh and dried fruits, herbs and a heart healthy dressing, couscous becomes a colorful, flavorful side dish or main course!
+I love it in my Couscous and Apple Salad.
+When combined with seasonal fresh and dried fruits, herbs and a heart healthy dressing, couscous becomes a colorful, flavorful side dish or main course.

 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)